DO’s and DON’Ts of Account Security

 - Set up alerts in Web Branch to monitor account activity.

 - Use strong usernames and passwords and change them frequently.

 - Keep your personal information private.

-- Be wary of unexpected calls and calls.
+- Be wary of unexpected calls.

 - Share your financial information with anyone, including PINs, security codes and card details and online banking information.

 - Send money to people or companies you don’t know.

 - Give in to pressure to act immediately.
 Take time to verify who you are talking to.